+- Supported databases:

+- · PostgreSQL 9.0 or later.

-- PostgreSQL 9.0 or later. - You must set the PostgreSQL ODBC driver setting MaxVarChar to 0 (zero).
+- MySQL 5.0 or later.

+- If you use PostgreSQL, you must set the PostgreSQL ODBC driver setting MaxVarChar to 0 (zero).

 If you use a DSN, you can configure this parameter when you create the DSN.
 Otherwise, you can set the MaxVarcharSize parameter in the connection string.

-Configure Web Connector
+Configure File System Connector

-To configure Web Connector to use a shared action queue, follow these steps.
+To configure File System Connector to use a shared action queue, follow these steps.